pooraddyy/deepseek-free/README.md

 ## Notes

-- Your auth token expires periodically — refresh it from DevTools if you get auth errors
+- Tokens expire when your DeepSeek session ends — refresh using any method above
-- Web search adds live data but may slightly increase response time
+- Web search slightly increases response time but adds real-time data
-- Thinking mode shows the model's internal reasoning process
+- Thinking mode exposes the model's internal reasoning before the final answer
-- Responses are automatically cleaned — no HTML tags or citation markers
+- All responses are automatically stripped of HTML tags and citation markers

 ---